 Grander Fleet: More Sophisticated Equipment

-The ship then makes decision to reroute to another port to avoid getting caught in the inclement weather.
+The ship then makes a decision to reroute to another port to avoid getting caught in the inclement weather.
 Actions like this may delay a ship but it helps save avoidable losses like containers falling overboard.

 Ships are built to float and withstand the heaviest weather.
-But when you are there and 15-meter waves pound your ship, it won’t stop you from thinking the worst case.
+But when you are there and 15-meter waves pound your ship, it won’t stop you from thinking about the worst case.